NafiurSiddiqui/Gatsby-learner/README.md

 ## Multiple query

 You can make mulitple queries inside one graphQl but **NOT** under several graphQL.
 A great example is how we made an additional query inside the [Blogs](src/pages/blogs.js) file.

+## Image Optimization

+You need to use [gatsby-image](https://www.gatsbyjs.com/plugins/gatsby-plugin-image/?=gatsby-image). you can use either `StaticImage` or `GatsbyImage` based on the type of image you will be rendering.

+As an example, on [learn](src/pages/learn/index.js) page, you have the `static` image used.